 He had stood up on his own, thought about his words, then spoke his mind to me.

 He didn’t expect much as far as advice.
-I just reassured him that his feelings were valid and gave him the next steps of what’s going to happen.
+I just reassured him that his feelings were valid and gave him the next steps of what was going to happen.
 No false promises.

 He spoke; I listened.